wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 let opsConfig = WMTConfig(
     baseUrl: URL(string: "https://myservice.com/mtoken/operations/api/")!,
-    sslValidation: .default
+    sslValidation: .default,
+    pollingOptions: [.pauseWhenOnBackground]
 )
 let opsService = powerAuth.createWMTOperations(config: config)
 ```

-`sslValidation` property is used when validating HTTPS requests.
+The `sslValidation` parameter is used when validating HTTPS requests.
 Following strategies can be used.

 - `WMTSSLValidationStrategy.default`
 - `WMTSSLValidationStrategy.noValidation`
 - `WMTSSLValidationStrategy.sslPinning`

+The `pollingOptions` parameter is used for polling feature configuration.
+The default value is empty `[]`.
+Possible options are:

+- `WMTOperationsPollingOptions.pauseWhenOnBackground `

 ## Retrieve Pending Operations